jjaw/Aptos-NFT-generator/PRD/gallery.md

 ### 3.3 Filters (left panel / drawer on mobile)
 - **Traits:** multi-select within a trait type (OR), combine across types (AND).
+- **Enhanced Word Filtering**: Individual words from word combinations are filterable (e.g., filter by "CATS" to see all NFTs containing that word, regardless of other words in the 3-word combination).
 - **Clear all** to reset filters.
 - **Active filter chips** with individual remove buttons.
 - Attributes are guaranteed for all tokens.